SylviaOne/Repo-hub/README.md

-## What do vegetarian zombies eat?
-Grrrrrainnnnnssss.
+## What do you call a bear with no teeth?
+A gummy bear!